spacelift-io/terraform-provider-spacelift/docs/resources/bitbucket_datacenter_integration.md

 - `api_host` (String) The API host where requests will be sent
 - `is_default` (Boolean) Bitbucket Datacenter integration is default.
 - `name` (String) Bitbucket Datacenter integration name
-- `user_facing_host` (String) User Facing Host which will be user for all user-facing URLs displayed in the Spacelift UI
+- `user_facing_host` (String) User Facing Host which will be used for all user-facing URLs displayed in the Spacelift UI
 - `username` (String) Username which will be used to authenticate requests for cloning repositories

 ### Optional